Category Ranking

-Objectives: To evaluate patient preferences for decision-making role in the management of intraductal papillary mucinous neoplasms (IPMNs) of the pancreas and to identify individual characteristics associated with those preferences.
+Objectives: To evaluate patient preferences for decision-making role in the management of intraductal papillary mucinous neoplasms (IPMNs) of the pancreas and to identify characteristics associated with those preferences.

-Conclusions: Most patients preferred an active role in IPMN treatment decisions.
+Conclusions: Most patients prefer an active role in IPMN treatment decisions.
 Lower health literacy and Latino race were associated with a preference for non-active decision roles.
 Clinicians should strive to align patient involvement in IPMN treatment decisions with their patient's preferred role.

 Download full-text PDF